Skip to main content

 return jsonify({"error": "No code provided"}), 400

-# Generate unique taskId
+# Generate a unique taskId

 taskId = str(uuid.uuid4())